funbox/babel-plugin-typograf/README.md

 * `ru/money/ruble` — transforms `руб.` to `₽`.
 It's better to use the very `₽` to avoid transformation in the places where it isn't expected.
 E.g. in the dynamic texts where it's important to use `руб.`.
 Or in the markup where `₽` isn't displayed correctly due to fonts incompatibility.

 * `common/space/delBeforePunctuation` — removes spaces before punctuation signs.
 But there's a bug.
 E.g. the phrase «We need a .Net developer.» will be transformed into «We need a.Net developer.».
 Right now there's no fix for this issue, but, [maybe](https://github.com/typograf/typograf/issues/312) later it will be possible to create a list of exceptions.

+* `common/space/afterPunctuation` — adds space after punctuation signs.
+But sometimes adds it when you don't expect it to see.
+E.g. `comma sign “,”.` will be transformed into `comma sign “, ”.`, which will break `common/punctuation/quote` and the result will be `comma sign “, “.`.